learnable-content/React-the-ES6-Way/readme.md

 ```

 See how much easier to read and reason about the second version is?
 Always
-put your conponents on their own lines.
+put your components on their own lines.
 Multi-line blocks of JSX must be
 encapsulated in a pair of curly braces.

 ### Conditional elements